make you dance

 The article called it the “Black Stallion” dance.
 It seemed to involve a lot of swirling of the arms.

 travellers in small villages

-I had this bottle of Kara Jorgo in a small village called Tamga located on the southern shores of Issyk-kul.
-I was staying in a guesthouse there, and because summer had already passed, there were not many other tourists around.
+Anyway, I had this bottle of Kara Jorgo vodka in a small village called Tamga located on the southern shores of Issyk-kul.
+I was staying in a guesthouse there.
+Summer had already passed, and there were not many other tourists around.

 Luckily, I was able to find a Japanese traveler to have a drink with.
 His name was Hide, and he was a runner and a musician.
 Hide had a little bluetooth speaker, and he put on some classical music.
 He liked Bach.